jeff1haupt/promineo_tech_sql5/README.md

 MAKES_MORE_70k - this STORED PROCEDURE looks at an employee id and tells you if the employee is currently earning more than $70,000 a year or not.

+NEW_HIRE - this STORED PROCEDURE checks to see if the employee was recently hired within 2002